Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 EMS Response Times

-Should you happen to be involved with an accident that involves injury it is a comfort to know that trained medical professionals are on their way.
-Response times may vary from urban to rural areas though.
+Should you happen to be involved in an accident that involves injury, it is comforting to know that trained medical professionals are on their way.
+Response times may vary from urban to rural areas, though.
+See more in our body injury insurance.

-Rural areas are further away from the dispatch center which could slow things down.
-On the other hand, if an EMS is dispatched to you at the height of rush hour in Baltimore the response time could be way higher than normal.
+Rural areas are further away from the dispatch center, which could slow things down.
+On the other hand, if an EMS is dispatched to you at the height of rush hour in Baltimore, the response time could be much higher than normal.

 Best to just drive responsibly and defensively and save yourself the wait altogether.